ooni/spec/probe/README.md

 Unless configured to skip this step, the engine will perform a geolookup as shown in interaction (2).
-The purpose of geolookup is to know the user IP, which is by default not included into the report, and information that can be guessed from the IP, like the ASN, the CC, etc. Knowing the IP also allows the engine to attempt to scrub the IP from the results, when the user has requested the engine not to include their IP (which is the default).
-In this document we don't want to the details of our [data policy](https://ooni.io/about/data-policy/), which you can read separately; when in doubt, the data policy will always have precedence over this document, which is mainly meant to explain to new developers how all the pieces fit together.
+The purpose of geolookup is to know the user IP, which by default is not included in the report, and information that can be guessed from the IP, like the ASN, the CC, etc. Knowing the IP also allows the engine to attempt to scrub the IP from the results, when the user has requested the engine not to include their IP address (which is the default).
+In this document we don't get into the details of our [Data Policy](https://ooni.io/about/data-policy/), which you can read separately; when in doubt, the Data Policy will always have precedence over this document, which is mainly meant to explain to new developers how all the pieces fit together.

 ### Opening a report